irisvilaseca/FilmRelax/README.md

 # FilmRelax :movie_camera:
-We have a REST API and our Stackholder wants a website with movies to relax, it will be used by his workers and family and it will be called FilmRelax."
+We have a REST API and our Stackholder wants a website with movies to relax, it will be used by his workers and family and it will be called FilmRelax.
 =======
 # FilmCity Relax 🍿